-“Never!” he said, this pronouncement causing a brief coughing fit.
+“Never!”
+This pronouncement caused a brief coughing fit.
 “I just haven’t gotten enough sleep lately.”

 “Right, they call that jet lag,” I said half to myself, taking his mug from him and placing it under the spout where a new coffee pod was about to deliver his coffee.
 I felt my opportunity slipping away as the mug filled, so handing him his coffee I asked casually, “Would you like me to get you in with Dr. Kettyle today?”

 Noam and David finally settled in again, and I had barely begun to deal with the expanded inbox when I noticed Morris standing near Glenn’s desk, holding something in his hand.
 “Someone gave me this thing.
-It’s called a Kindle, and all I know about it,” he said laughing, “is that this is the on and off switch.”
+It’s called a Kindle, and all I know about it is that this is the on and off switch," he said laughing.
 Glenn is the only adult in my universe who doesn’t own a cell phone, and in fact he doesn’t have much use for electronic gadgets.
 I had received a Kindle from my son, Jay, the previous Christmas, so I walked over to Glenn’s desk and told Morris that I would be happy to show him how to use it.
 In return, Glenn offered to sit at my desk and deal with Noam's inbox for a while.